secretstartups/handbook/culture/all-remote/events/index.html.md

 As events and conferences pivoted to virtual platforms in 2020, organizers were forced to become experts at connecting and engaging with attendees in creative ways that had not been explored before.
 While many conferences will certainly reincorporate some in-person element in the future, the tools and expertise gained through more than a year of exclusively virtual events will enable all conferences to be more inclusive and accessible going forward.
 Given that remote work summits are engineered to be open to anyone, anywhere in the world, virtual access is a vital part of ensuring that a global community can engage with content, speakers, panelists, and keynotes.

-### Who will benefit from a remote work conference?
+### Who will benefit from a remote work event?

-Remote work summits welcome anyone interested in the future of workplace design, and do not shun or look down on those who work in colocated or hybrid organizations.
+Remote work events welcome anyone interested in the future of workplace design, and do not shun or look down on those who work in colocated or hybrid organizations.
 The beauty of remote work events is that everyone is welcome, even those who may still be skeptical of remote work or have negative experiences.

 All-remote and remote-first workflows change rapidly.
 Technology, tools, mobile network infrastructure, internet ubiquity, and a cultural understanding of virtual communication all contribute to making remote work [increasingly feasible](/company/culture/all-remote/benefits/).
 Those who have a [negative](/company/culture/all-remote/drawbacks/) view of remote work, but are curious to see how the space is [evolving](/company/culture/all-remote/part-remote/), stand to gain much from attending remote work conferences and summits.